Javed Naseer Rind

 Javed Naseer Rind, also transliterated as Javed Nasir Rind, Javid Naseer Rind or Jawaid Naseer Rind, (died 5 November 2011) was an Urdu-language editor and columnist for the Daily Tawar and an active member of the Baloch National Movement.
 He was abducted 10 September 2011 and his corpse was discovered 5 November 2011 in Balochistan, Pakistan.
-He had been fired by the Baloch National Movement for reporting on the UK trial of Hyrbyair Marri and Faiz Baluch on charges of terrorism.
-Baloch Liberation Front, a terrorist group operating in Balochistan, took responsibility for killing him.

 Early history

 Javed Naseer Rind was an editor and columnist for the Urdu-language Daily Tawar, which is known as a pro-independence and anti-government newspaper that is based in Quetta.
 Rind was an active member of the Baloch National Movement, as were other employees of the Daily Tawar, and he was a coordinator for his local.
 A London-based source said that Rind had been fired and lost his position within the movement when he had been in communication with him while reporting on the UK trial of Hyrbyair Marri and Faiz Baluch on charges of terrorism.